Daniel MacPherson: Career

 In 2005, MacPherson returned to Australia to host The X Factor.
 Despite the series garnering low ratings, MacPherson received positive feedback for his performance.
 After the season concluded, reports emerged that, before one of the live shows, MacPherson was accidentally knocked unconscious by a crew member.
 After regaining consciousness several minutes later, and being rushed to hospital, MacPherson went on to do the show that night despite being heavily concussed.
 He says he "remembers nothing at all" from that night's broadcast.
 This was undetected by the public.
 The following year, MacPherson hosted a three-part series called Killer Sharks on Australia's Network Ten in February 2006.
 In late 2006, he appeared in a British/Australian production entitled Tripping Over.
 The show appeared on Channel 5 in the United Kingdom and Network Ten in Australia.
 Tripping Over featured MacPherson's ex-Neighbours co-star Brooke Satchwell.
 Tripping Over received numerous positive reviews and the show was a hit with Australian critics; however due to funding issues it was not picked up for a second season.

 In October 2007, MacPherson left Network Ten after taking a role on the Seven Network's City Homicide.
 The show became the number one Australian Drama between 2007 and 2008.
 MacPherson left City Homicide during the fourth season.
 On 3 August 2008, the Seven Network announced that MacPherson would be taking over the hosting role on Dancing with the Stars, after former host Daryl Somers resigned at the end of 2007.
-This was his first live hosting gig since The X Factor in 2005.
-On 17 May 2010, MacPherson guest co-hosted The Morning Show alongside Kylie Gillies, while regular male presenter Larry Emdur was on holidays.
-Macpherson hosted the Seven Network series, Beat the Star, a local version of the British and German television series for one season before the show was cancelled.
+This was his first live hosting job since The X Factor in 2005.
+On 17 May 2010, MacPherson guest co-hosted The Morning Show alongside Kylie Gillies, while regular presenter Larry Emdur was on holiday.
+MacPherson hosted Beat the Star, a local version of the British and German television series for one season before the show was cancelled.